 Cotton Pads: Alongside makeup remover, be sure to get washable cotton rounds to replace cotton pads!
 I got mine from EKKO Skin (gifted) and they’re far softer than the towel ones I was using previously.

 Cotton Buds: I covered this in my guide to eco-friendly cotton buds, but there’s basically two types of bud that avoid plastic: ones with bamboo stems, and others with cardboard stems.
-I prefer bamboo (like the ones from Purasource) as the cardboard tends to bend.
+I prefer bamboo as the cardboard tends to bend, and I’m looking into reusable buds* too.

 Toothbrush: I switched to bamboo toothbrushes* in early 2018, and they’ve done me well since then (my orthodontist even sells them!)
 However, you still have to remove the bristles as these are still plastic.
 I’m hoping to try Tooth eco brushes next, which has a reusable handle and biodegradable head!